 - 14.1.
-Each university shall appoint an external examiner, subject to the approval of the other. - 14.2.
+Each university shall appoint external examiner(s), subject to the approval of the other. - 14.2.
 Additional external examiners may be appointed as deemed necessary but must be approved by both universities.

 15.1.
 Conversion from QMUL to BUPT marks: